 WARNING: you will be spoilt rotten diving here and everything afterwards will pale into comparison.

 The waters surrounding the Komodo National Park form part of the Coral Triangle, which contains one of the richest marine biodiversity on earth: a paradise for divers.
-It was even selected as one of the New Seven Wonders of Nature in 2011.

 The Coral Triangle is the global centre of marine biodiversity, holding 75% of the world’s coral species, 6 of the world’s 7 marine turtle species and 3000 marine fish species.